Children's gastroenterology

 During your appointment

-During the appointment we will take a history from your child and family, an examination of your child’s height and weight and discuss our diagnosis and treatment options.
+During the appointment, we will take a history from your child and family, assess your child’s height and weight, and discuss our diagnosis and treatment options.

 Occasionally a blood test may be needed, or you may have a discussion with one of our dietitians.